Back to Blog

 Kevin, founder of WheyWise

-MyProtein Impact Whey is the UK's most-bought protein powder, delivering 72g of protein per 100g with a sale-floor cost of roughly £1.20 per 100g during Impact Week and payday code drops.
-At that price it is the cheapest mainstream whey concentrate in the UK.
-At full RRP it is around £55 per 2.5kg bag, which puts it level with Bulk and behind premium picks like Optimum Nutrition Gold Standard.
+MyProtein Impact Whey is the UK's most-bought protein powder, delivering 72g of protein per 100g with a sale-floor cost of roughly £1.49 per 100g on a full Impact Week code.
+That is competitive but no longer the cheapest mainstream whey concentrate in the UK: Bulk's entry-level Basic Whey is about £1.32 per 100g without any code.
+Off-code, Impact Whey is around £2.99 per 100g on the 4.5kg, which puts it above Bulk Pure Whey and close to premium picks like Optimum Nutrition Gold Standard.

 This post is the hub for "MyProtein compare" - comparing MyProtein's own products against each other, against Bulk Pure Whey, against Optimum Nutrition Gold Standard, and against Applied Nutrition.
 Every claim is anchored to live data from the WheyWise MyProtein brand page, which tracks every active MyProtein SKU and reprices it weekly.